turingmotors/ACT-Bench/README.md

 ### 1. Generate Videos with World Model on the Benchmark Dataset

+**TODO**:

+- [ ] Create a script and provide instructions for generating videos using the benchmark dataset.
+- [ ] Add examples of how to prepare `instruction_trajs` for terra and vista.

+Note that `instruction_trajs` may not be directly usable as-is; you will need to tailor it to match the input format required by specific world models.
 Put your generated videos in `generated_videos/<your_model_name>/`.
 The number of mp4 files in the directory must be the same as the number of samples in the benchmark dataset, which is 2286.

-**TODO**: Create a script and provide instructions for generating videos using the benchmark dataset.
-Note that `instruction_trajs` may not be directly usable as-is; you will need to tailor it to match the input format required by specific world models.

 ### 2. Compute Scores with ACT-Estimator